-Thailand Half Year Corporate Tax Filings
+Thailand Half-Year Corporate Tax Return Filings

 Update | September 2015

-But the prescription in Section 67 ter of the Revenue Code includes four more important words … “without a reasonable excuse”.
-That is, only "without a reasonable excuse" shall corporate entities be subject to the 20% penalty under Section 67 ter.
+But the prescription in Section 67 ter includes four more important words … “without a reasonable excuse”.
+That is, only "without a reasonable excuse" shall a corporate entity be subject to the 20% penalty under Section 67 ter.

-Accordingly, by simply paying a half-year tax amount for the current financial year calculated on a net profit estimate that is not less than one-half of the previous full year's net profit, your company will have a reasonable excuse and the Revenue Department audit officers cannot impose the 20% penalty under Section 67 ter of the Revenue Code.
+Accordingly, by simply filing a half-year tax return and paying half-year tax by following 1 or 2, your company will have a reasonable excuse and the tax audit officers cannot impose the 20% penalty under Section 67 ter.

-This is a general information Tax Insight Article only.
-It should not be used to determine any matter without consulting with an experienced Thailand tax advisor.
+This Tax Insight is general information only.
+It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.